rauc/rauc/docs/using.rst

 Bundle-Based Customization: Hooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unlike handlers, hooks are part of the update bundle and must be
+Unlike handlers, hooks are defined in the update bundle and must be
-specified in the bundle's :ref:`sec_ref_manifest` file and handled by a common
+specified in the bundle's :ref:`sec_ref_manifest` file.
-executable.
+All hooks are handled by a common executable that must be included in the
+bundle.
 Hooks allow the author of a bundle to add or replace functionality for the
 installation of a specific bundle.
 This can be useful for performing additional migration steps, checking for